toasterparty/prime-practice-world/README.md

 # Metroid Prime Practice World

-This is a romhack for the Gamecube version(s) of Metroid Prime 1.
-It is designed for deep exploration of the game's movement mechanics in a simple and guided manner.
-Practice World has plenty to offer for both beginners and experts alike.
+The first of it's kind, Prime Practice World is a custom map romhack for the Gamecube version(s) of Metroid Prime 1.
+It is designed for deep exploration of the game's movement mechanics in a controlled/guided manner.
+Practice World is intended as a supplement for the development of speedrunning and randomizer movement techniques.
+It has plenty to offer for both newcomers and verterans alike.

 *Trailer Goes Here*